 Moulting is the natural process of feather shedding and re-growth.
 Hens divert protein and energy away from egg production to concentrate on feather growth.
 Moulting chickens will lose some or lots of their feathers and look pretty scruffy for a while until their new feathers grow back.
 Supplementing a hen’s diet with extra protein during a moult can aid in feather growth and egg production.
 A good supplement option for moulting chicken is Meal Worms which you can buy on the Outpost website or your local pet food store.

 Building an Outpost shed, hen house or play hut can be a great family project to do together.
 With easy to follow step by step instructions the whole family can get involved.
 So if you’re looking for something for the kids to do this holidays take a look

-There are great reasons for using herbs to aid chicken health, such as preventing illness in your flock, repel insects and calm your hens if they are stressed or upset.
+There are some great reasons for feeding herbs to your chickens, such as help prevent illness in your flock, repel insects and calm your hens if they are stressed or upset.
 You can also use herbs to promote better laying!

 16 February 2020 | Outpost News, Livestock farming